AP Japanese Language and Culture Course and Exam Description

 - The teacher uses Japanese almost exclusively in class and encourages students to do likewise.

-- The course provides students with frequent opportunities to conduct web searches, word process, and email in Japanese.
+- The course provides students with opportunities to develop keyboarding skills.

 AP Japanese Language and Culture resource requirements:

 - The school ensures that each student has a copy of the texts utilized in the course for use inside and outside of the classroom, and has frequent access, during instruction, to a computer capable of inputting and displaying Japanese text.